 Pick Up NEPA

 Luzerne County is proud to announce that they are now part of the multi-county campaign that started with the Pocono Mountains Visitors Bureau named Pick Up the Poconos.
-A press conference was recently held in Wilkes-Barre to provide details on this initiative.

 Multi County Anti-Litter Coalition - Visit Luzerne County and Discover Lehigh Valley have taken interest in the Pick Up the Poconos program, and are willing to jump on-board to spread awareness in their regions, creating a multi-county anti-litter coalition.
 Other organizations such as Keep PA Beautiful and Discover NEPA have offered their support and assistance, as well.
 Anti-littering television messages will be run across in the Pocono Mountains, Luzerne County, and Lehigh Valley.
 The added destinations will look to take on the anti-littering program and adapt it to their location.
 These seven counties all recognize that littering has dozens of negative impacts, but are primarily looking to make the following impacts: